Mount Holly Park: Attractions

-Rollercoaster Fatality
+Roller Coaster fatality

-In 1912, Thomas Blair of Newville, PA was killed when he stood up on the rollercoaster and fell out of his car.
+In 1912, Thomas Blair of Newville, Pennsylvania stood up while the roller coaster was in operation and fell out of his car.
 Another car crashed into the car he had been occupying, crushing Blair's breastbone and jaws.
-He died later at a local hospital.
+He later died at a local hospital.
 This accident prompted the closure of the ride, and contributed to the closure of the park itself.

 Closure

-The popularity of Mount Holly Park decreased with the increased adoption of personal automobiles, the onset of the Great Depression, the rollercoaster fatality, and damage to the dam due to flooding.
-Trolley service in Carlisle and Mount Holly Springs ended December 1, 1930.
+The popularity of Mount Holly Park decreased with the increased adoption of personal automobiles (thus driving down trolley ridership), the onset of the Great Depression, the Roller Coaster fatality, and damage to the dam in the park's artificial lake due to flooding.
+The park eventually closed at some point between 1928 and 1930.
+Trolley service in Carlisle and Mount Holly Springs ended on December 1, 1930.

 It is still possible to view the remains of the restaurant's foundation, one of the springs, and the upper and lower dams.
-The upper dam was demolished in 1989, but the concrete spillway foundations and earthen wall remain.
+The upper dam was demolished in 1989, but the concrete spillway foundations and earthen wall still remain.

 Mount Holly Springs Marsh Preserve

-The property today is known as The Mount Holly Marsh Preserve.
+The property today is known as Mount Holly Marsh Preserve.
 It was acquired by The Nature Conservancy in 1992 with help from the Holly Gap Committee, a group of local community members who raised funds to permanently preserve the land.
-Cumberland County currently owns the land, managing it in cooperation with The Nature Conservancy.
+Cumberland County currently owns the land, managing it in cooperation with the Nature Conservancy.
 Activities within the preserve include hiking (with over 7 miles of trails) and bird watching.